 Visit Invocon's Technology Matrix to see a comparison of all our systems.

-NASA is currently using 44 Enhanced Wide-Band MicroTAU (EWB MicroTAU) units to monitor the RCC panels on the wing leading edges of the Shuttle.
-This system was developed for NASA to detect impacts from foam during ascent and Micro-Meteroids and Orbital Debris (MM/OD) during space operation.
-As of December 2006, the system has successfully flown four times.
+NASA installed 44 Enhanced Wide-Band MicroTAU (EWB MicroTAU) units in each of the last three Space Shuttle Orbiters to monitor the RCC panels on the leading edges of their wings.
+This system was developed for NASA to detect impacts from foam during ascent, and to detect Micro-Meteoroids and Orbital Debris (MM/OD) during space operation.
+The system flew on the final 22 flights of the Orbiter.

 NASA utilized the Wide-Band Micro-Miniature Tri-Axial Accelerometer Unit, WB MicroTAU, to monitor a series of foam impact tests simulating the launch impact event on the Space Shuttle Columbia in early 2003.
 During this testing, 14 tri-axial units were located in and around the target articles and recorded impact signatures at 20,000Hz from each accelerometer.